posted

 How long does the nitriding process take?

 The nitriding process varies based on multiple factors including the material, requirements, size/weight of the part, to name a few.
-Processing time can range from several hours to several days.
+Processing time can range from a dozen hours to several days.

 Can you nitride a part more than once?